nasa/astrobee/localization/graph_values/readme.md

-\page factoradders Factor Adders
+\page graphvalues Graph Values

 # Package Overview
-The factor adders package provides a set of factor adders for various measurement types for use with a graph optimizer.
+The graph values package provides a set of graph values for use with a graph optimizer.
 See the GraphOptimizer package for more information on their usage.